taavirubenhagen/taavirubenhagen/README.md

 #### Icons & Graphics

+The design you see everywhere in my projects is mostly based on my ultra-minimalist Tavy Design System, which is optimized for designer/developer experience and created to make it as simple as possible for a single person to use a clean, content-oriented, beautiful and, most of all, consistent design system.
+More information is in the *design.md* file in this directory.

+#### Icons & Graphics

 ##### Tavy Icons *(α, β)*

-Different pre-release versions under *static/icons*, ready-to-use beta-stage icons on my [website](https://taavirubenhagen.netlify.app/me/design/tavy/icons).
+Different pre-release versions are in the *static/icons* directory, ready-to-use beta-stage icons on my [website](https://taavirubenhagen.netlify.app/me/design/tavy/icons).

 ##### Logos *(α, β, ✓)*

-You guessed it - *static/logos*.
+Logos designed or used by me are in the *static/logos* directory.